Sunil16666/ProxyYoink/README.md

 # ProxyYoink (WIP Project)

 ## Description
 ProxyYoink is a simple python script that saves working proxies in a text file and updates them regularly.
-Working proxies are classified by small reponse time and high speeds.
+"Working proxies" are classified by small response time and high speeds.

 ## ProxyYoink Roadmap